 Not all water is created equal.
 If you know someone with a well—or have water that tastes like a pool—you’ve experienced that first hand.
 The impacts of low-quality water are often insidious, rarely noticed until you shower or drink somewhere else.
 Then, the issues become difficult to ignore.

 But, if you call Port Huron home, there’s no reason to settle for low-quality, hard, or metallic-tasting water.
 You have a professional water treatment company right in your backyard.
 Our plumbers have been serving the Port Huron area for 64 years.
-This experience allows them to craft a solution for almost any water quality problem.
+This experience allows us to craft a solution for almost any water quality problem.

 For those on public water systems, water is collected, filtered to remove large particulates, and then treated for bacteria and parasites.
 It’s then propelled through the city’s plumbing system into your home.
 For those on a well, the water is simply pulled into your faucets and tanks via a well pump.
 Regardless of how you get your water in Port Huron, this purification process introduces a number of contaminants into your water supply.
 These include:

 In our years of treating water in the Port Huron area, we’ve encountered homeowners with a variety of water issues.
 Though there are certainly more, we find that these problems can be grouped into eight main categories:

 |Water Contamination||Multiple (aluminum, ammonia, arsenic, copper, fluoride, lead, selenium, etc.)||Microbial contaminants are not as easily detectable as the smell of sulfur or the black staining of manganese.
 But they can still be dangerous to your health.|